Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 	* If the objective is voted *For*, put it into play
 	* If the objective is voted *Against*, put it at the bottom of the deck
 	* If no votes are cast on the objective, place it at the top of the deck
+* When a Covert Objective is discarded, keep it face down and shuffle it back into the deck

 ***Generalities***
 * If an objective refers to a system that is not in play, [recycle](#user-content-Recycle) it.